Charlotte Knollys

+Hon.
 Elizabeth Charlotte Knollys (5 January 1835 – 24 April 1930) was an English courtier and member of the Knollys family.
 She was Lady of the Bedchamber, and the first woman private secretary, to Princess Alexandra of Denmark, later Queen Alexandra of the United Kingdom, consort of Edward VII.

 Biography

 The daughter of Sir William Thomas Knollys, a successful military figure and Comptroller of the Household to Edward VII, when he was the Prince of Wales, and his wife, Elizabeth St. Aubyn, Charlotte Knollys was born in London on 5 January 1835.
 Her parents lived at 13 Portman St. in Marylebone.
 At 28, was sent into Alexandra's service as a Lady of the Bedchamber.
 The Princess of Wales came to rely heavily on her.
 By the late 1880s she began to perform duties as a private secretary.
 Alexandra required her services more when she was in mourning, for example when her son, Prince Albert Victor, Duke of Clarence and Avondale, died in 1892.